 Call me a hopeless romantic, but I don’t think it’s beyond the realms of reason to expect a slightly higher body count from this alleged horde of rabid devil-worshippers willing to accept any consequence.
 Especially given the amount of choral decrees of global murder that acts as soundtrack.

-– Is it still like that though – isn’t it by now a nineties thing to be a devotee of global murder, as you call it?
-Today is the era of the green humanist harm-not-one-branch black metal that’s pushed by the media – not to mention the ’abracadabra, search for the incense stick under my robe’ BATUSHKAs preaching peaceful messages of contemplation.
-I don´t read anything hostile in black metal interviews these days, people are too busy becoming enlightened!
+– Is it still like that though – isn’t it by now a 90s thing to be a devotee of ‘global murder’, as you call it?
+Today is the era of the green humanist harm-not-one-branch black metal that’s pushed by the media; not to mention the ’abracadabra, search for the incense stick under my robe’ BATUSHKAs preaching peaceful messages of contemplation.
+I don’t read anything hostile in black metal interviews these days, people are too busy becoming enlightened!

 Heavens forbid.
-The diabolical hostility then; examining the deeds where it would make sense to say that the spirit of black metal guided someone’s hand in malice, there’s really not all that many that would appear to have furthered the Devil’s agenda on earth to any greater extent.
+The diabolical hostility then; examining the deeds where it would make sense to say that the spirit of black metal guided someone’s hand in malice, there are really not all that many which would appear to have furthered the Devil’s agenda on earth to any greater extent.

 From my anecdotal memory, he was at a party when a few scene personalities accused him of not being evil enough – which he attempted to disprove by heading out and stabbing a man in the throat, almost killing him.
 The next day, the instigators called the police and told them who did it.

 – You mentioned crimes within black metal, let us take the most famous one; the murder of Euronymous (MAYHEM).
-Dispel the shroud of mystery and you will find that not one bit of glory remains.
-The only conclusion one can draw is that Grishnackh´s (BURZUM) killing was a textbook backstabbing in the most cowardly of ways, followed by a torrent of craven excuses about why he had to knife someone wearing nothing but his underwear in the back – after calling him out of bed at three ‘o’clock in the morning.
+Dispel the shroud of mystery and you’ll find that not one bit of glory remains.
+The only conclusion one can draw is that Grishnackh’s (BURZUM) killing was a textbook backstabbing in the most cowardly of ways, followed by a torrent of craven excuses about why he had to knife someone wearing nothing but his underwear in the back – after calling him out of bed at three ‘o’clock in the morning.

-Being slightly out of practice from not having debated this matter for some fifteen years, I opt to sit back and relish the surge of scorn.
+Being slightly out of practice, mainly from not having debated this matter for some fifteen years, I opt to sit back and relish the surge of scorn.

-TT mentions that most of the Europeans drawn to the fledging black metal phenomena came from relatively free, socially secure and comfortable upbringings.
+TT points out how most of the Europeans drawn to the fledging black metal phenomena came from relatively free, socially secure, and comfortable upbringings.

-– We had no clearly defined or well-developed idea of the Devil, but we were recklessly and wholeheartedly celebrating everything deemed ’Satanic’.
-If all this talk about that certain energy is just bollocks, then why is everyone praising those old records as the most exceptional black metal ever produced?
+– We took our 80s roots, developed and radicalised the content and understood it as an uncompromisingly aggressive satanic movement.
+We were all adolescent, thousands of like-minded at an age where you just didn’t need to give a fuck.
+Had the lot of us been in our sensible forties back then, black metal as we know it would never have happened.
+We had no clearly defined or well-developed idea of the Devil, but we were recklessly and wholeheartedly celebrating everything deemed ’satanic’.
+If all this talk about certain energy is just bollocks, then why is everyone praising those old records as the most exceptional black metal ever produced?
 To this day, no one has been able to touch what was achieved with a few power chords and mediocre musicianship.

-Right, so let’s for argument’s sake go along with this scenario; with infernal powers manifested into the Unreedemer calling his flock through the art of black metal.
-I still struggle to grasp what purpose this could possibly serve – what the movement has accomplished that would be in Satan’s interest.
+Right, so let’s for the sake of argument go along with this scenario of the Unreedemer calling his flock through the art of black metal.
+I still struggle to grasp what purpose this could possibly serve – what has the movement accomplished that would be in Satan’s interest?

-– We must now, if only for a moment, distinguish what we usually try to unite – everything superficially ’evil’ judged by average moral standards on one hand, and something very complex; a spiritually valuable contribution sacrificed to the deity which you called ’Satan´s interest’.
+– We must now, if only for a moment, distinguish what we usually try to unite – everything superficially ’evil’ judged by average moral standards on one hand.
+And, on the other, something very complex: a spiritually valuable contribution sacrificed to the deity which you called ’Satan’s interest’.